Student Research Projects

 the status of the cluster during data processing.
 Gabe also began a

-modeling study of the Parkes Multibeam
+modeling study of the Parkes

-survey of mid-latitude EGRET sources (see Crawford
+Parkes survey of mid-latitude EGRET sources (see

 et al. 2006).